A gunman in New Zealand kills 2 people ahead of Women's World Cup tournament

 "I want to reiterate that there is no wider national security threat.
 This appears to be the action of one individual.”

 Hipkins said the shooter was armed with a pump-action shotgun.
-Police arrived one minute after the first emergency call and had run into harm's way to save lives, he said.
+Police arrived one minute after the first emergency call and ran into harm's way to save lives, he said.

 “These kinds of situations move fast and the actions of those who risk their lives to save others are nothing short of heroic,” Hipkins said.